Minnesota Grandparent Rights Attorneys

 2. Such visitation would not interfere with the parent-child relationship.

-Thus, in order to be successful in petitioning the Court for grandparent visitation, a grandparent would need to explain why visitation is in the child’s best interests, referring to the best interest factors in Minnesota Statute § 518.17, in addition to explaining how and why visitation would not interfere with the parent-child relationship.
-The statute also notes that “[t]he Court shall consider the amount of personal contact between the parents or grandparents of the party and the child…”
+To be successful in petitioning the court for grandparent visitation, a grandparent must explain why visitation is in the child’s best interests, referring to the best interest factors in Minnesota Statute § 518.17.
+They must also show how visitation would not interfere with the parent-child relationship.
+The court will also consider the amount of personal contact between the grandparents and the child.

 Our Family Law Attorneys